How to Fix Drum seal worn on GE GTD33EASKWW (Electric)

 Common Symptoms & Causes

-If your GE GTD33EASKWW dryer has a worn drum seal, you may notice one or more of the following symptoms during operation.
+If your GE GTD33EASKWW dryer has a worn drum seal, you might notice one or more of the following issues during operation:

 • Clothes come out with black or gray streaks from contact with the drum edge